beakman/medusa-stack-dockerized/README.md

 A dockerized version of Medusa Server Stack with Traefik, PostgreSQL, Minio, MeiliSearch, and Stripe Payment Gateway.

 This repository contains the necessary files to deploy a complete dockerized Medusa server stack with PostgreSQL, Minio, MeiliSearch, and Stripe Payment Gateway.
-This stack have been tested in a [6$/Mo Digital Ocean's droplet] (https://m.do.co/c/78ed3831d01e) with 1GB RAM and 25GB storage space.
+This stack have been tested in a [6$/Mo Digital Ocean's droplet (referal)](https://m.do.co/c/78ed3831d01e) with 1GB RAM and 25GB storage space.

 The stack is deployed using Docker Compose, which makes it easy to deploy and manage.
 The stack also includes Traefik as a reverse proxy to handle HTTPS and load balancing.